abhilashKaturu/myProfile/tic_tac_toe/readMe.md

 - Implements the MiniMax algorithm which is a popular algorithm used in game-playing AI's
 - Uses pyGame as the visual interface
+- Feel free to download a give it a try!